Client: New York City Department of Education

 - Read the Cover Design Challenge page for a more detailed description of the process, and rules and regulations.

-- Students can submit their original designs to the challenge between December 6, 2018 and January 4, 2019.
+- Students can submit their original designs to the challenge between November 1, 2019 and December 20, 2019.

 - An online public vote, which determines one winning design, will be held in mid-February.